RRC Accepting Comments on Draft Oil and Gas Division Monitoring and Enforcement PlanMay 11, 2021

 In an effort to ensure the safety of the public and Railroad Commission staff during the COVID-19 concerns, the RRC is not accepting in-person filings at this time.
 You may submit filings via U.S. Postal Service, FedEx or United Parcel Service.

-This course is intended for new certification applicants or current certification holders looking to complete continuing education credit.
+This course is intended for current certification holders looking to complete ON-TIME continuing education credit.
 Section 9.52 of the LP-Gas Safety Rules lists each course given and the certification level for which continuing education credit is given.

-All individuals must be registered at least 7 days in advance of an event.
+All individuals must be registered 7 days in advanced of this class.

 All events are subject to change please check this event page at least 24 hours before the day of the event.